valerius21/gitignore.lol/README.md

 - 🚀 **Zero Fuss** - Quick and simple .gitignore generation powered by GitHub's official templates.
 - 💻 **Web or CLI** - Generate templates through the web interface or use the REST API - whatever fits your workflow best.
 - ⚡ **Fast & Reliable** - Built with Go for maximum performance and reliability.
-- 🔒 **Rate Limited** - Protected against abuse with sensible rate limits.
+- 🔒 **Rate Limited** - Protected against abuse with configurable moving window rate limits optimized for efficiency.
 - 🌐 **CORS Enabled** - Ready for cross-origin requests.

 ## Quick Start